pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

 asking "does this abstraction do enough for me that it's worth putting the time into?"

-My favorite example of this is the first question on ["Joel Test"][1], from _the year 2000_.
+My favorite example of this is considering the first question on ["Joel Test"][1] from the year 2000 in today's context.
 For those who don't know, the "Joel Test" was simple questions you can ask any engineering org to find out if they were serious about building quality software.
 The first question is laughable in 2019, but is worth reflecting on: "Do you use source control?"

 It's worth noting that before Git and Mercurial (first released in 2005), source control was pretty hard to do!
-[CVS][12] and [SVN][13] required someone set up an always-on machine, secure it from outsiders but make it accessible to employees, and host a server.
+[CVS][12] and [SVN][13] required someone set up, monitor, and maintain a server, and secure it from outsiders but make it accessible to employees.
+The server contained your source and all its history, so you'd probably also want to back it up, and test backups/restores.
 Employees then had to learn esoteric commands if they ever wanted to _edit files_ (the parlance was "checking out the files").

 So it's funny to remember a time when a lot of people didn't think it was worth the effort!
-Email files, pass around floppies, maybe copy files to a "master" computer manually—setting up the server was hard!
-So maybe I'm being a big baby, or maybe the tooling will get around to make it trivially easy to use.
+They'd email files, pass around floppies, maybe copy files to a "master" computer, since setting up and maintaining the server + teaching all their employees to use it _wasn't free._

+Maybe I'm being a big baby, or maybe the tooling will get around to make container workflows as Obviously Good to use as source control is now.
 But even great abstractions can cost teams enough that they don't want to adopt it.

 ## Docker as VC-backed company (NPM and the lessons therein)